"I don't care if it's horse piss. It works."

 Khrushchev's private assessment was brutal: "Very young, not strong enough; too smart and too weak."

 Too smart, meaning Khrushchev recognized the intelligence.
-And too weak, meaning intelligence without force was, to Khrushchev, a vulnerability.
+Too weak, meaning intelligence without force was, to Khrushchev, a vulnerability.
 One of the most revealing assessments any adversary has ever made of an American president.

 Vienna broke something in Kennedy.
-The charming deflector had met someone his charm didn't work on.
-The reframe reflex, the wit, the humor, the pivot to the next thing, was useless against a man who simply didn't care.
-For a Type 7, this is the nightmare scenario: trapped in a room with reality you cannot reframe.
+The charming deflector had met someone his charm did not work on.
+The reframe reflex, the wit, the pivot to the next thing, was useless against a man who simply did not care.
+For a Type 7, this is the worst case: trapped in a room with reality you cannot reframe.

 How JFK Handled the Cuban Missile Crisis